Reading time: 6 minutes

 1. Superannuation Guarantee (SG) contributions

-Your employer is required to pay the amount you decide to salary sacrifice from your salary or wages on top of the 10% SG contribution they are required by law to pay.
-Legislation introduced from 1 January 2020 made it illegal for employers to use your salary-sacrifice contributions to reduce the amount of SG they were required to pay into your super account.
+Your employer is required to pay the amount you decide to salary sacrifice from your salary or wages on top of the SG contribution they are required by law to pay.
+Legislation introduced from 1 January 2020 made it illegal for employers to use your salary-sacrifice contributions to reduce the amount of SG they are required to pay into your super account.

 For many years, employees could not make this type of contribution into their super account.
 These contributions were only available to the self-employed, as they didn’t have an employer making super contributions on their behalf.